Wednesday, July 16, 2025

 Rick, by the way, is the extreme example of an unredeemable lost soul.
 His motivations remain a mystery until the fifth episode and his background is never told.
 Was he a professional criminal?
 We’ll never know.
 A last minute therapy session may have averted disaster - but this would not be his fate.
 I love to watch the charismatic, rubbery face of the actor, Walton Goggins - but he did fail to make this character very believable.
 It may have been an impossible task.

 This is mostly the story of a spiritual crisis in the Ratliff family whose patriarch abruptly learns that he faces financial ruin over a brief episode of white collar crime for which he takes no responsibility.
 Contemplating suicide, he has an audience with the Abbot of the local Buddhist monastery- asking him what happens after we die.
 The venerable monk tells him that our lives are like drops of water thrown up momentarily like spray from the great ocean of being - into which we fall back when we die.
 It’s a beautiful, peaceful image, and lacking evidence to the contrary, I prefer to believe it.
 Zero moral content.
 No merit-based reincarnation.
 No eternal ego.
-And as some critics have pointed out, not especially Asian Buddhist.
+And as some critics have pointed out, not especially Thai Buddhist.
 More appropriate for a spiritual retreat in the hills of California.
 But this series is about Americans, by Americans and for Americans.
-So it’s quite appropriate.
+So it’s quite appropriate. (see quote at end)

 All of which may be fascinating, but the series is really about narrative ambience as far as I’m concerned.
 The music, sets, costumes, flow of story, control of tension and release.
 Mike White is a genius - and he’s still getting better.